ABOUT

 This project began as a response to a 100 post challenge from my brother Lucas McLaughlin at http://lucasmclaughlin.com/ .
 I didn’t post 100 posts.
 I don’t try to post every week or every month or even every year.
 Sometimes I post frequently, but usually I do not.
 My values do not align with those of SEO.
 I choose not to schedule posts, not to produce, not to be behind, but simply to post intermittently.

 I began with three core priorities of my life—exploration, making, and reflection.
 These are the priorities that remain fundamental to who and how I am.
 I cannot avoid exploration.
 I research semi-random topics that catch my attention, often without regard for practicality, from making flour out of acorns (which I have no plans to do) to the complexities of the response of hair to humidity (which is hard to ignore given my hair’s responsiveness to humidity).
+I have an abiding interest in writing—the pens, the paper, the computer, the words, the phrases, the spaces, the pages.

 The making in my life includes baking bread and art projects designed by my kids; here, it is usually intellectual “work,” a blog post.
 Does it “count” as “making” if what you “make” is a written exploration of a book or idea?
 I say yes.